bigscience-workshop/petals/README.md

 from transformers import AutoTokenizer from petals import AutoDistributedModelForCausalLM

+# Choose any model available at https://health.petals.dev
 model_name = "petals-team/StableBeluga2"

-# You can also use "meta-llama/Llama-2-70b-hf", "meta-llama/Llama-2-70b-chat-hf",
-# repos with Llama-65B, "bigscience/bloom", or "bigscience/bloomz"
+# Connect to a distributed network hosting model layers
 tokenizer = AutoTokenizer.from_pretrained(model_name)
 model = AutoDistributedModelForCausalLM.from_pretrained(model_name)

-# Embeddings & prompts are on your device, transformer blocks are distributed across the Internet
+# Run the model as if it were on your computer
 inputs = tokenizer("A cat sat", return_tensors="pt")["input_ids"]
 outputs = model.generate(inputs, max_new_tokens=5)
 print(tokenizer.decode(outputs[0]))  # A cat sat on a mat...